 Backhoes vs. wheeled excavators are essential pieces of heavy machinery in construction and excavation.
 Both machines have their advantages and disadvantages, and the choice between them ultimately depends on the specific needs and requirements of the project at hand.

 There is an increasing trend among backhoe customers towards opting for compact wheeled excavators, as they offer comparable features and specifications to backhoes.
-Their mobility makes them an attractive option for customers who typically do not require a full-sized wheeled excavator.
+Their mobility makes them an attractive option for customers who typically do not require a full-sized pelle sur pneus.
 Furthermore, many backhoe customers primarily use the wheeled machine function and infrequently utilize the loader.

 Table des matières